 Welcome to the fourth month of the year, and it’s time to crack the anagram for April 2014!

 As usual Easy or Hard modes are available to unlock and download your desktop calendar.

-Both answers relate to the pixelated image above in some way, but this time we’re looking forwards… You will of course have to use your skills of deduction to arrange the letters into the correct order to solve the Sherlock related anagram to gain access to the wallpaper download.
+Both answers relate to the pixelated image above in some way, so put your feet up and have a ponder… You will of course have to use your skills of deduction to arrange the letters into the correct order to solve the Sherlock related anagram to gain access to the wallpaper download.

 After a series of legal battles spanning many years, Undershaw - the former home of Sherlock Holmes’ creator Sir Arthur Conan Doyle - has secured a bright future at last.

 Thanks to the DFN Charitable Foundation, the house will form part of a brand new school, in combination with the existing Stepping Stones school in Hindhead, Surrey.
 Stepping Stones is an independent special school dedicated to the education of pupils with mild learning and physical difficulties, and with the acquisition of Undershaw the school will become ‘The Schools at Undershaw’.
 Undershaw will play host to the upper school, while the existing Stepping Stones building will become the junior school.